ai4ed/ai4ed.github.io/_posts/2022-09-16-aaai2023competition.markdown

 Practically, there are two different approaches, i.e., **accumulative prediction** and **non-accumulative prediction**.
 The accumulative prediction approach uses the last predicted values for the current prediction while the non-accumulative prediction predicts all future values all at once.
 Details are discussed in the pyKT paper [^11].

+### Instruction and codes
+We provide easy to use codes and detailed instructions in [here](https://github.com/pykt-team/pykt-toolkit/tree/main/examples/competitions/aaai2023_competition).

 ### Discussion Forum